13 Easy Steps to Improve Your Flower Garden Soil

 Signs Your Soil Needs Help

-Here in the Pacific Northwest, spring rain has a way of quickly revealing which areas need a little extra help with drainage.
+Here in the Pacific Northwest, spring rain has a way of quickly revealing which areas need drainage help.
+If you’ve got standing water in a bed after good rain, that’s the soil telling you something.

 Soil Testing: The Best Place to Start

-You can use a DIY kit from a garden center, but I always recommend sending a sample to your local extension office for the most accurate results.
+You can pick up a DIY kit at any garden center, but I always recommend sending a sample to your local extension office for the most reliable results.
+Washington State University Extension offers testing through its soil lab.
+It’s worth the small fee for accurate numbers.

 How to Test Your Soil

-Testing every 2-3 years is usually enough unless you’re starting a new bed.
+Testing every 2-3 years is usually enough, unless you’re starting a new bed from scratch.

-Here are my favorite flower garden soil tips for building healthier beds and stronger blooms season after season.
+Here are my favorite ways to build healthier beds and stronger blooms, season after season.

 1. Add Compost

-Adding a 1-2 inch layer each spring or fall can make a remarkable difference.
-In my own garden, I always notice the biggest improvement in bloom performance after refreshing the raised beds with a trailer full of fish compost in early spring.
+A 1 to 2-inch layer added each spring or fall can make a remarkable difference.
+In my own garden, I always notice the biggest jump in bloom performance after I’ve refreshed the raised beds with a fresh load of fish compost in early spring.

 2. Use Mulch

-Mulch helps retain moisture, suppress weeds, and slowly improves soil as it breaks down.
+Mulch helps retain moisture, suppresses weeds, and slowly improves soil as it breaks down.
 Natural mulches like bark chips, straw, shredded leaves, or untreated grass clippings work beautifully.

 3. Add Organic Matter

 Beyond compost, well-rotted manure, worm castings, and leaf mold all help improve soil structure and fertility.
-This is especially helpful if your soil feels heavy or dries out too quickly.
+This is especially worth doing if your soil feels heavy and clay-like or if it dries out almost immediately after watering.

-If spring rain tends to sit in your beds, gently loosen the soil with a garden fork and mix in compost, grit, or coarse materials like perlite.
+If spring rain tends to sit in your beds (a common issue in our part of the Pacific Northwest), gently loosen the soil with a garden fork and mix in compost, grit, or coarse perlite.
 Healthy roots need both moisture and airflow.
+Waterlogged soil is one of the fastest ways to lose plants you worked hard to grow.

 5. Prevent Soil Compaction

 Try not to step directly into your flower beds.
 Compacted soil makes it harder for roots to spread and absorb nutrients.
-Stepping stones or clear pathways make a huge difference.
+Stepping stones or clearly defined pathways make a big difference and save you from working against yourself.

 6. Grow Cover Crops

-Clover, rye, or buckwheat can help improve soil health over winter, reduce erosion, and add nutrients back into the bed.
+In beds you’re resting over winter, a cover crop of clover, rye, or buckwheat can help improve soil health, reduce erosion, and add nutrients back into the bed before you plant again in spring.

 7. Rotate Flower Types

-Heavy feeders like dahlias and sunflowers perform best when they aren’t planted in the same location every year.
-Rotation helps maintain nutrient balance and reduce pests.
+Heavy feeders like dahlias and sunflowers do best when they’re not planted in the same spot year after year.
+Rotation helps maintain nutrient balance and reduces the buildup of pests and disease.

-The best soil amendments for flower beds depend on your soil test results and the types of flowers you’re growing.
+The best amendments for your flower beds depend on what your soil test reveals and what you’re growing.
+A few common ones:

 9. Remove Weeds and Stones

-Weeds compete for nutrients and moisture.
-Stones can interfere with root development.
-A quick cleanup goes a long way.
+Weeds compete directly with your flowers for nutrients and moisture.
+Stones can impede root development.
+A thorough cleanup at the start of the season sets you up for a lot less frustration later.

 10. Feed the Soil Naturally

-Fish emulsion, kelp meal, and alfalfa meal are wonderful organic options for boosting nutrients throughout the growing season.
+Fish emulsion, kelp meal, and alfalfa meal are wonderful organic options for giving the soil a nutrient boost throughout the growing season.
+I use fish emulsion regularly during peak bloom season and can see the difference in how the plants respond.

 11. Water Deeply